ognistik/kiki-ai-workflow/README.md

 ---
 ### My Karabiner Setup for Kiki
 The "kikiActions" trigger provides endless possibilities when combined with custom text presets.
 To run Kiki, I personally use [Karabiner-Elements](https://karabiner-elements.pqrs.org/) the most.
 Karabiner is a powerful tool that allows you to remap and customize your keyboard, enabling you to trigger scripts, open apps, and more.
 I have set up a virtual layer on my keyboard specifically for Kiki where.
-If you're familiar with Karabiner and [Goku](https://github.com/yqrashawn/GokuRakuJoudo), you can refer to my EDN file configuration [here](https://github.com/afadingthought/dotfiles/blob/main/karabiner/karabiner.edn).
+If you're familiar with Karabiner and [Goku](https://github.com/yqrashawn/GokuRakuJoudo), you can refer to my EDN file configuration [here](https://github.com/afadingthought/dotfiles/blob/main/karabiner/karabiner.edn) (look for the Kiki AI layer).
+If you are not familiar with Karabiner but still want some inspiration, here's [a simple version.](https://github.com/afadingthought/dotfiles/blob/main/karabiner/keyboard-mods.md#a-mode-kiki-ai)

 ---
 ## FAQ & LIMITATIONS